ansible/ansible/README.md

 ## Design Principles

-* Have an extremely simple setup process with a minimal learning curve.
+* Have a straightforward setup process with a minimal learning curve.
 * Manage machines quickly and in parallel.
-* Avoid custom-agents and additional open ports, be agentless by leveraging the existing SSH daemon.
+* Avoid custom agents and additional open ports, be agentless by leveraging the existing SSH daemon.
-* Describe infrastructure in a language that is both machine and human friendly.
+* Describe infrastructure in a language that is both machine and human-friendly.
 * Focus on security and easy auditability/review/rewriting of content.
 * Manage new remote machines instantly, without bootstrapping any software.